 Notable investors include Rheingau Founders, Prime Ventures, Redpoint, Index Ventures, 83North, Venrex, and many more.

 When the two companies merged, Just Eat Takeaway was valued at roughly $10 billion.
-Nowadays, the business is valued at close to $17 billion.
+Nowadays, the business is valued at around $5 billion.